Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 This section of the trail feels adventurous, covering sandy stretches, the rocky banks of the Youghiogheny, and then up through the rocky bank of the gorge.

-If walking from the Visitor’s Center parking lot to Cucumber Falls and back, the entire roundtrip distance covers around 1.5 miles.
+If you’re hiking from the Visitor’s Center parking lot to Cucumber Falls and back, the entire roundtrip distance covers around 1.5 miles.

 Natural Waterslides on Meadow Run